-If you are booking for a semester, you will be required to pay for the entire semester, and this will be due prior to or upon check-in.
+If you are booking for a semester, you may pay monthly or for the entire semester.

-If you book for the entire academic year, you may pay in two instalments: the first instalment is due prior to or upon check in, and your second instalment will be due 1 December.
+If you book for the entire academic year, you may pay in full, monthly, or in two instalments: the first instalment is due prior to or upon check in, and your second instalment will be due 1 December.

-For 51-week bookings, you may pay in three instalments: the first instalment is due prior to or upon check in, the second instalment will be due 1 December and your third instalment will be due 1 April.
+For 51-week bookings, you may pay in full, monthly or three instalments: the first instalment is due prior to or upon check in, the second instalment will be due 1 December and your third instalment will be due 1 February.

 We will do our best to make your stay as comfortable and enjoyable as possible.
 Sometimes people wish to move to different rooms during their stay – for example, if their friend is living in a different part of the building, and they wish to share a kitchen and living area.